-Fluoride – a term that evokes strong emotions for many when it comes to caries prevention.
-We take a holistic look at fluorides, their effects, and alternatives.
+Fluoride – a term that evokes strong emotions in many when it comes to caries prevention.
+We take a holistic look at fluorides, their effects, and the alternatives.

 Why is fluoride such a controversial topic?

-According to textbooks, fluoride is one of the most important measures in fighting tooth decay – even more so than factors like diet or proper brushing technique.
-So, it's no surprise that a fluoride-free lifestyle meets resistance, as it challenges this established fundamental assumption.
+According to textbooks, fluoride is one of the most important measures for combating caries – even more so than factors like diet or proper brushing technique.
+It's no wonder, then, that a fluoride-free lifestyle meets with resistance, as it challenges this established basic assumption.
+At the same time, modern studies are increasingly questioning not the efficacy of fluoride, but the equivalence or complementarity of alternatives such as hydroxylapatite.

-Fluoride is not an essential trace element, meaning our body doesn't strictly need it – and so far, no one has fallen ill from fluoride deficiency.
+Fluoride is not an essential trace element, meaning our body doesn't strictly need it - and no one has yet suffered from fluoride deficiency.
 However, there are differences in the type of fluoride:

-- Natural calcium fluoride: Found in black and green tea, drinking water, seafood, and fruit.
-It is poorly soluble, which is why the body absorbs very little of it.
+- Natural Calcium Fluoride: Found in black and green tea, drinking water, marine life, and fruits.
+It is poorly soluble, which is why the body absorbs little of it.

-- Artificial fluoride (sodium fluoride, monofluorophosphate): Originally a byproduct of the steel industry, it is found in toothpaste and mouthwashes.
-It is easily soluble and can be absorbed through mucous membranes.
+- Artificial Fluoride (Sodium Fluoride, Monofluorophosphate): Originally a waste product of the steel industry, it is found in toothpaste and mouthwashes.
+It is easily soluble and can be absorbed through the mucous membranes.
 The problem is that it accumulates in the body.

 Dental Health and Fluoride

-Fluoride makes tooth enamel more resistant to acids?
-Yes, but...
-Tooth enamel consists of over 97% hydroxyapatite (HAP), the hardest substance in the body.
+Does fluoride make tooth enamel more resistant to acids?
+Yes, but… Tooth enamel consists of over 97% hydroxylapatite (HAP), the hardest substance in the body.
 At an acidic pH value below 5.5, HAP begins to dissolve.
-This is part of the normal demineralization process in the mouth during daily eating and stressful situations.
-In a healthy mouth, this is followed by the remineralization of tooth enamel with hydroxyapatite.
-If remineralization does not occur, tooth decay develops over time.
-Through the use of synthetic fluoride in dental care, fluoroapatite is incorporated into the tooth enamel.
+This is part of the normal demineralization process of the mouth during daily eating and stressful situations.
+In a healthy mouth, this is followed by the remineralization of tooth enamel with hydroxylapatite.
+If remineralization does not occur, caries develops over time.
+Through the use of synthetic fluoride in dental care, fluorapatite is incorporated into the tooth enamel.
 This is somewhat more acid-resistant than HAP and only dissolves at a pH below 4.5.
-However, a glass of juice, fermented vegetables, and yogurt can already reach a pH value below 4 in the mouth, canceling out the positive effects of fluoride.
-Factors such as sugar, plaque, and an imbalanced oral microbiome are therefore primarily responsible for tooth decay in any case, not a fluoride deficiency.
+However, a glass of juice, fermented vegetables, and yogurt can lower the pH in the mouth to below 4, thus canceling out the positive effects of fluoride.
+Factors such as sugar, plaque, and an unbalanced oral microbiome are therefore primarily responsible for caries and not a fluoride deficiency.

-Cavities are a sign of bacterial imbalance.
-A healthy diet, good salivary flow, and proper oral hygiene are the true preventive factors.
+Caries is a sign of bacterial imbalance.
+A healthy diet, good saliva flow, and proper oral hygiene are the true preventive factors.

-When applied as a dental care product, the effect of fluoride is not limited to the teeth but can have effects on the entire body:
+When used as a dental care product, the effect of fluoride is not limited to the teeth but can have effects on the entire body:

 - Blocks enzymes, especially in the thyroid gland (important for energy, growth, and well-being)